-Formally, an argument starts with the letter followed by an optional & to refer to a scalar pointer, followed by an optional s or \circ that signifies a string or object reference, followed by an integer.
-Thus a string argument in the first position would be known as s1, while an object argument in the third position would be s3.
+Formally, an argument starts with the letter \$ followed by an optional & (the "pointer operator") to refer to a scalar pointer, followed by an optional s or o that signifies a string or object reference, followed by an integer.
+Thus a string argument in the first position would be known as \$\$1\$, while an object argument in the third position would be \$03.